Which of the following statements is/are correct?

 Answer

-Aids to trade (also called auxiliaries to business activities) are services that assist and support trade and industry by removing the various hindrances faced during the production and distribution of goods.
-They form an integral part of commerce.
+Aids to trade are services that assist and support trade and industry by removing the various hindrances faced during the production and distribution of goods.
+The main aids to trade are:

 Transportation — Moves goods from places of production to places of consumption, removing the hindrance of place and creating place utility.